 Oxtail is a powerhouse of flavour, it is the tail of a cow, male or female.
 The bone marrow, the fat, skin and cartilage all combine to produce a stock that is silky, rich, flavour-packed and gelatinous due to its high collagen content.
 Nigerian oxtail pepper soup is a spicy, herby broth of the oxtail.
 Ideal for those cold harmattan mornings and evenings especially during the Christmas period.

 So on this day, my Renaissance Man called Musa, his friend who is a butcher in the New Artisan Market, to bring his usual clean and cut cow trotters and while at it, he always orders cow head for us.
 On this day, Musa said the cow head had finished, so spur of the moment, we ordered oxtail.
 We had sworn off oxtail after buying a particularly fat laden one some years back and agreed that this cannot be good for our health.
 You know with all the talk about high cholesterol and us wanting to be responsible and health conscious.
 However, you know what happens to some of these resolutions.

 Anyway, long story short, Musa brought the oxtail, and Renaissance Man immediately ordered pepper soup.
 We wolfed it down and went for seconds, eating and sucking on the succulent meat that nestles in the nooks and crannies of the bones leaving our fingers glistening, sticky and lick-inviting.
 I pepper-souped the life out of that oxtail, and for the next few days, we made Nigerian oxtail pepper soup, Thank God for Pressure cookers.

 Though oxtail is a tough cut of meat, it is expensive and in Nigeria, it is mostly sold skin-on unless you go to the meat section of some departmental stores.
-In some open markets too, it is not sectioned off into pieces rather it is sold as a complete unit with the nearby canda/kpomo/cow skin.
+In the open markets too, it is not sectioned off into pieces rather it is sold as a complete unit with the nearby canda/kpomo/cow skin.

 The Nigerian oxtail pepper soup is made very spicy to balance out the richness of the fat and is served steaming hot.
 It is mostly eaten with agidi/eko rice, boiled yam or plantain, boiled sweet or Irish potato, or just drunk plain as soup.